temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

   - Record the votes along with the arguments presented
     - This is important as a reference later when management or team members ask the inevitable "Why did we make that decision?"

+### Decide, Present Rational and Solicit Feedback Strategy
-In other cases where management has brought you in to provide guidance and coordinate the efforts of a team you are the one who has to make the decision and communicate it to the team.
-Often team members are looking for direction and are more interested in consistency than the particular rational for a given decision.
-Furthermore including the whole team in all of the details can be distracting and may bog down the decision making proccess to a point of stasis.
+In a situation where management has brought you in to provide guidance and coordinate the efforts of a team you are the one who has to make the decision and communicate it to the team effectively.
+Often team members are looking for direction and are more interested in consistency than participating in the actual decision making process.
+Furthermore including the whole team in all of the details can be distracting and may bog down the proccess to a point of stasis.

-Examples of this are the folder structure of the project or the class inheritance heirarchy.
+Examples of this are the folder structure of the project or a class inheritance heirarchy.

 As an experienced Architect you are probably used to preparing and presenting complex solutions and the rationale for their adoption.
-As a new Architect this is a skill that you will need to aquire and hone, so embrase it as a necessary skill.
+As a new Architect this is a skill that you will need to aquire and hone, so embrase it as a necessary prefessional skill.

-### Present and Solicit Feedback Strategy
  - Prepare your presentation
    - Use Power Point or equivelent presentation tool so that you can walk the team through your decision making process
    - Break the presentation into sections of 1 to 3(max) pages eaach: